sorelmitra/learn/kubernetes/Readme.md

 TBD

-## Configure Secrets for Pull from Private Repository
+## How to Configure Secrets for Pull from Private Repository

 The error `Error: ErrImagePull` from `kubectl describe pod`  may mean that you're trying to pull from a private repository.